-Special Olympics sports are available to all eligible athletes at no cost to the athlete.
+Special Olympics sports are available to all eligible athletes (visit our FAQ page for more information about eligibility, including age requirements) at no cost to the athlete.
 Your athlete doesn’t need to know how to play a sport, as our coaches will work with your athlete, regardless of their level or ability, to teach them the skills they need in order to participate.
 A sports season typically consists of 6-8 trainings (practices) that usually take place one to two times per week in the evening or on the weekend, which culminates with a competition opportunity.

 What Sports are Offered?

 Click here for more information about the sports offered below.